jonathan-hepp/eurojackpot.api/README.md

 # Eurojackpot Results API

-This is an exercise project, consisting of a backend API developed using Java Spring Boot \
+This is an exercise project, consisting of a backend API developed using Java Spring Boot and a front-end application in React JS.
-and a front-end application in React JS.
+It loads data from a CSV file and provides it as a searchable API.

-## Quick start
+# Quick start

-You can get the full application up and running using docker.
-Simply run the following \
+The simplest way to get the full application up and running is using docker. \
-command in the root directory of the project:
+Simply run the following command in the root directory of the project:

 ### `docker-compose up --build -d`